jmcastagnetto/tidytuesday-kludges/2019-07-23_bird-impacts/README.md

 ```

 - Finally, some cleanup moving the extracted files into a `.7z` archive, and compressing the merged csv using `gzip` (see the [data](data/) dir)

+- The visualizations make use of the full dataset, which includes strikes/impacts with birds and other wildlife.